lambertixx/typescript-project-generator/README.md

 After it, put the file where you want to create your project, than execute it calling its name and path ./typescriptProjectGenerator.sh

+The last part is running the command "nvm use" to use the installed version of Node Version Manager